 The project is supported by the EU 7th framework program (#611538).
 Local4LGobal stands for systems-of-systems that act locally for optimizing globally.
-The objective is the optimization of TSoS that consist of several sub-systems (constituents).
+The objective is the optimization of a technological system-of-systems (TSoS) that consist of several sub-systems (constituents).
 Considering plug-and-play readiness, the L4G-algorithm focuses on the optimization of distributed systems.

-The objective of the project is the development, implementation and evaluation of a new methodology to control and optimize generic technological system-of-systems (TSoS) by applying a cognitive adaptive optimization algorithm (L4G-algorithm).
+The objective of the project is the development, implementation and evaluation of a new methodology to control and optimize a generic TSoS by applying a cognitive adaptive optimization algorithm (L4G-algorithm).
 The L4G-algorithm focuses on distributed adaptive control optimization while guaranteeing easy-to-deploy, control robustness and rapid real-time convergence properties inherited from its basic core ingredient CAO (Cognitive Adaptive Optimization) developed and thoroughly tested in real-life applications during previous EU-FP7 projects.
-The EBC is responsible for the building use case as well as coordinating the general evaluation task.
-The algorithm is implemented in the E.ON ERC main building as a TSoS for evaluating the algorithm`s impact on building technology.
+The EBC is responsible for the building use-case as well as coordinating the general evaluation task.
+The algorithm is implemented in the E.ON ERC main building as a TSoS and its impact on building technology is evaluated.

-Analysis and evaluation of the algorithms impact in building technology
+Analysis and evaluation of the algorithm impact in building technology

 The energy flows are affected depending on the shift of loads between the constituent`s actuators.
 The L4G-algorithm coordinates this shift of loads with the aim of minimizing the non-renewable energy consumption while maintaining the thermal comfort level.Copyright: EBC